by Nathaniel Cross and Benjamin Kowalski, hosts of the Freight 360 podcast

-There are only three things you need to start a freight broker business:
+There are only a few things you need to start a freight broker business:

 - A Surety Bond: Every freight broker needs to have a surety bond or trust fund worth $75,000.
 That money ensures that if a freight broker doesn’t live up to their contract with their carrier, the bond company or trust fund will pay the carrier on their behalf.
 You can obtain surety bonds through an insurance company or by working with a company, like DAT, that partners with an insurance provider to offer a freight broker bond with a special rate for their customers.

 - Process Agents: You will need to file a list of process agents (Form BOC-3) with the FMCSA.
 Process agents can be served court documents on a broker’s behalf in the event of a court action or lawsuit.
 Since you must have a process agent listed for every state in the US, process agent companies exist as a one stop shop by maintaining offices in all 50 states.